Today I want to talk about how to get your leg up higher in develope to the front and to the side.

 First – Stretching, stretching, stretching!

 I used to do a 30 minute stretching routine every day with one in the morning and one at night.
 It consisted of about 15 minutes of yoga exercises to warm up the body followed by some extreme stretching of the leg to the front, to the side, and to the back.
+Only after a couple of months of doing yoga did I understand What is mindfulness.
 If you are doing ballet and haven’t tried yoga yet, I highly, highly recommend you at least take a beginner class once a week.
 It will help you with your flexibility and posture.
 In future newsletters I will provide a detailed list the stretching exercises, including the asanas.

 Second – bring attention to your supporting foot.